Dendrobyte/markobacon-site-deprecated/Markobacon_Frontend/README.md

-# Portfolio Site - Mark Bacon
+# Portfolio Site - Mark Bacon Front End

-Hi there!
-This is a repository for the react files of my site, which you can access at [http://www.markobacon.com](http://www.markobacon.com).
+Welcome...
+TO THE FRONT END! \o/

 I'm leaving the getting started stuff below bc I'll inevitably need it.

+## How Does it Work?

+It's a pretty generic react app, honestly.
+The files you currently see on the [main site](https://www.markobacon.com/) are built static files of this very front-end that then talk to the back-end (in some cases).

+## Running / Testing

+See default react app stuff below

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).